DeeDive/awesome-phd-advice-reading-logs/README.md

   - read https://greatresearch.org/2013/08/23/why-get-a-ph-d/, which points out four future landings for a PhD, academia, industrial research lab, gov lab, and startup.
   - read https://greatresearch.org/2013/08/30/industry-or-academia-a-counterpoint/, the author Professor Nick Feamster presents his perspective on industrial vs. academic positions, based on his credible experiences in startup, corporation, and academia.

+[write-the-paper-first] Read https://people.cs.umass.edu/~wallach/how_to_be_a_successful_phd_student.pdf where I learn a new tip for me about starting to write first https://www.cs.jhu.edu/~jason/advice/write-the-paper-first.html Even before large scale experimentation.
+The reasons are including 1. people read your paper and then decide whether to read your experiment section.
+2. it helps you thinking detailedly and organize your thoughts.

 [How to Have a Bad Career How to Have a Bad Career in Research/Academia by David Patterson](https://people.eecs.berkeley.edu/~pattrsn/talks/BadCareer.pdf)

 [Useful Thoughts about Research by H.T.
 Kung](https://www.eecs.harvard.edu/htk/phdadvice/)